Arge pagana - Common Rose Fusehorn

 One of the two yellow abdomened species that lack a black blotch under the stigma.
 Widely distributed in England and Wales north to the Tyne with no Scottish records at time of review (Musgrove, 2022).
 The pronotum, tegulae and parts of the legs are suffused with black.
 Wings more or less smoky.

 The variation in the degree of dark markings gives two subspecies in Britain.
-The paler stephensii form has more extensive yellowing on the labrum, middle and hind coxae, femora and tibiae and sometimes upper mesopleural parts, pronotum and mesonotal lobes.
+The paler Arge pagana stephensii form has more extensive yellowing on the labrum, middle and hind coxae, femora and tibiae and sometimes upper mesopleural parts, pronotum and mesonotal lobes.
 Stephensii differs from all known populations of Arge pagana in the Western Palearctic.
 It cannot be discounted that stephensii may be a different species either endemic to the British Isles or introduced from outside of the Western Palearctic.
 The darker Arge pagana pagana form has head, thorax and legs entirely black.
 It is suspected that the two forms maybe separate species but further study is required.